markandlw/CarND-Advanced-Lane-Lines/writeup_template.md

 ![alt text][image22]{height=216}

 ####2.
 Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.
-I used a combination of color and gradient thresholds to generate a binary image (thresholding steps  in `binary_img.py`).
-Here's an example of my output for this step.  (note: this is not actually from one of the test images)
+I used a combination of color and gradient thresholds to generate a binary image (thresholding steps  in `binary_image.py`) with solid lane lines.
+Here's examples of my output for this step.
+The two straight-lines images are selected from `test_images`.

 ![alt text][image3]{height=216}
 ![alt text][image33]{height=216}